What is Meniere’s disease?

 It is known as an idiopathic vestibular disorder which is mainly caused by increased levels of endolymph in the inner ear.
 To understand Meniere’s disease thoroughly let’s first understand the basic anatomy of the ear.

 The ear is not only a hearing organ but also a balancing apparatus.
-It is divided into three parts; out, middle and inner ear.
+It is divided into three parts: outer, middle, and inner ear.
 The outer and middle ear is concerned with the reception of sound whereas the inner ear is concerned with equilibrium and not with hearing.

 The inner ear consists of the membranous and osseous labyrinth.
 The former contains a fluid called endolymph while the space between osseous and membranous labyrinth contains perilymph.